Daumas117/Daumas117/README.md

 ---

-💡 I’m an IT professional transitioning into Data Analytics with 5+ years of experience in IT Vendor Management, Licensing, and Contract Analysis.
+💡 Detail-oriented IT professional with 5+ years of experience in IT Vendor and Contract Management, transitioning to Data Analytics.
+Skilled in SQL, Python, Excel, Power BI, and Tableau, with a strong background in contract life-cycle data, reporting, and optimization projects.
-I bring a strong background in tech project coordination and vendor data, and I’m passionate about transforming raw data into insights that drive business decisions.

 ---

 ## 🔧 Skills & Tools